DominicAlb/object-diagram-jdb/README.md

     - Creates schemes from the information
   - The jdb process runs every line and the schemes are filled out with the required information
   - After running the program, the completed schemes are evaluated and everything is temporarily stored in an xml file for the sake of simplicity
-  - The XML file is then processed into an HTML file or a dot graph (dot graph not tested yet)
+  - The XML file is then processed into an HTML file or/and a txt file with dot graphs

 Final product:
   If selected: